aidos-lab/curvature-filtrations/README.md

 # Tutorials

-For more a more in-depth walkthrough of customization options and the intermediary functionalities supported by SCOTT objects, please see `/notebooks`.
+For a walkthrough of customization options and the intermediary functionalities supported by SCOTT objects, please see `/notebooks`.
 We offer the following two tutorials:

 ### 1. **Customizing how your comparison is executed:** `custom_compare.ipynb`